-Taiwan: Bus driver in crash that killed 26 was suicidal
+Taiwan: Suicidal bus driver crashed, killed 26

 (CNN)The driver of a bus that crashed in Taiwan in July, killing 26 people, was suicidal and intentionally set the vehicle ablaze before ramming it into a guardrail, state media reported.

-The man was at fault for the deadly accident near Taoyuan International Airport in Taipei, investigators said.
+The man was at fault for the deadly accident near Taoyuan International Airport in Taipei, law enforcement investigators told Taiwan's Central News Agency.

-He planned to kill himself by self-immolation due to "family pressure and because he had been sentenced to prison in a sexual assault case," Taiwan's CNA agency reported Saturday.
+He planned to kill himself by self-immolation due to "family pressure and because he had been sentenced to prison in a sexual assault case," CNA reported Saturday.

 The driver set fire to the vehicle after dousing it in gasoline, killing himself and 25 other people on board.